JinJianQi/JinJianQi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ByteDance
+- 🔭 I’m currently working on Echarts and React
-- 🌱 I’m currently learning react/flutter
+- 🌱 I’m currently learning go/flutter
 - 📫 How to reach me: a2359634711@gmail.com

 <!--